Funding awarded to NOC’s Innovation Centre to support space entrepreneurs

 Three business incubation centres across the UK – including one in the NOC’s Innovation Centre – have been awarded £150,000 from the UK Space Agency.

 The UK Space Agency (UKSA) is working to deliver world-class science innovation support, in line with the government’s Industrial Strategy, which emphasises the importance of science, innovation and skills.

 The centres – in the Solent, Scotland and the south west of England – will support start-up companies by providing advice and support, giving access to facilities and resources and collaborating on events and initiatives with other business incubators.

 Just under £50,000 has gone to a joint scheme between NOC’s Marine Robotics Innovation Centre and the University of Portsmouth’s Innovation Space.
 The money will be used to provide an innovation hub in Southampton with world-leading expertise in developing next generation Marine Autonomous Systems and a business incubation centre in Portsmouth.

-The space sector is a UK success story, with growth averaging over eight per cent a year over the past decade, a turnover in excess of £11bn a year and ambitious plans to achieve 10 per cent of the global space market by 2030.
+The space sector is a UK success story, with growth averaging over 8% a year over the past decade, a turnover in excess of £11bn a year and ambitious plans to achieve 10% of the global space market by 2030.